 LL.M.
-Application Process Applications are accepted on a rolling basis for Fall, Winter, and Summer starts.
+Application Process Applications are accepted on a rolling basis for Fall and Winter starts.
 Once a term is filled, applications will be considered for the following term.

 All deadlines are at 11:59 p.m., U.S. Eastern Time.

 All applications to the LL.M. program should be submitted online through LSAC's Electronic Application Service of the Law School Admission Council (LSAC).
-All required supporting documents, such as transcripts, should be received by the LSAC as close to the deadline date as possible.
+Please be sure to submit the documentation as soon as possible and provide plenty of time for the documentation to be processed at LSAC and NSU Law.

 To create or update your LSAC LLM student account, go to: http://lsac.org/llm and follow the instructions.
 Please note, LSAC charges a fee to process your materials through its Credential Assembly Service.

 Applicants should register and pay for LSAC's LL.M.
 Credential Assembly Service (CAS) at least four to six weeks before the first LL.M. application deadline.
 It takes approximately two weeks for LSAC to process a U.S. transcript or letter of recommendation from the time that it is received; transcripts from non-U.S. institutions may take longer to process.
-LSAC will not send the Law School Report to us until all official transcripts (and TOEFL score, if required) are received.
+LSAC will not send the Law School Report to us until all official transcripts are received.

 Questions about the LL.M.
 CAS should be directed to LSAC at (215) 968-1001.